 Your mom told you to “eat your vegetables” and she was right.
 Make vegetables THE most important food group in your diet.

-Eating plenty of vegetables every day will not only optimize your health but will also make it easier for you to lose or maintain weight.
-Eat a “big bunch” of vegetables at every meal, even breakfast.
+Eating vegetables every day will not only optimize your health but will also make it easier for you to lose or maintain weight.
+Serve vegetables at every meal, including breakfast.
 They will fill you up and give you vital nutrients.

-Vegetables provide the antioxidants, phytonutrients, and FIBER you need for optimal health.
+Vegetables provide the antioxidants, phytonutrients, and FIBER that are needed for optimal health.
 They naturally cleanse toxins out of your body making it unnecessary for you to spend your hard-earned bucks detoxing.

 You’ll always be “regular” if you eat vegetables at every meal.

-Enjoy a colorful salad or homemade vegetable soup daily.
-To reduce your calorie intake, serve your meals on a small salad plate or bowl rather than a regular-sized plate.
-Make your portions 80 percent vegetables, 10% protein, and 10% whole grains.
+Make your meal portions 80 percent vegetables, 10% protein, and 10% whole grains.
 Stop eating just before you feel full.

 If possible, grow your own fresh, organic vegetables in your garden.
 If not, haunt your local farmer’s market or have a farm box delivered regularly to your door.